 Yet, I can't count how many times I've gone to God in prayer with my list of petitions.
 "Lord, bless me, my family, do this, do that."
 I have a laundry list of tasks that I need Him to take care of NOW.
 Have any of you prayed this way?
 We approach God like He's a genie in a bottle, fully expecting, demanding even, that He grants our every wish.
 Although we have pressing needs, our agendas, and things we need to accomplish, we need to realize those things don't always align with God's will for our lives.

-‘Not My Will But Your Will’ - How to Seek God’s Will and Not Your Own
+‘Not My Will But Your Will’ - How to Seek God’s Will

-What Does the Bible Say about God’s Will?
+What Does the Bible Say About God’s Will?

 The Bible is full of God’s will.
 For example, the Bible teaches us about God’s calling, sanctification, and His will regarding thanksgiving.